mayrajeo/lulc_ml/README.md

-# Land cover classification with deep learning
+# Land cover classification with U-Net

 This repository contains latest version of the codebase related to my master's thesis titled "Land cover classification from multispectral data using convolutional autoencoder networks".
-Network used here is slightly modified [U-Net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/), trained from scratch.
+Network used here is modified [U-Net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/), trained from scratch.
 Note that U-Net is nowadays pretty much the de-facto standard for image segmentation, so nothing groundbreaking here.

 This version uses Keras with TensorFlow backend.
 FastAi/PyTorch -version may arrive later.